Anyadike22/Building-and-Tracking-a-Fashion-Image-Classifier-Using-PyTorch-and-Comet-ML/README.md

 # Building-and-Tracking-a-Fashion-Image-Classifier-Using-PyTorch-and-Comet-ML

-# 🧠 FashionMNIST Classifier with PyTorch and Comet ML

 This project builds and trains a deep learning model to classify clothing items using the FashionMNIST dataset.
 It integrates [Comet ML](https://www.comet.com/) to track experiments, log metrics, save models, and version your training code — enabling full reproducibility and insight into model performance.